slamora/brackets-wiki/How-to-Hack-on-Brackets.md

 Click the Pull Request button in the top right and you'll be brought to a page that describes the pull request.
 Make sure you're submitting _to_ the `adobe/brackets` repository, _from_ the branch you've been working on.

 Review the "Commits" and "Files Changed" tabs to make sure you're submitting only the changes you intend.
-Write a detailed description of what your pull request does (including any associated bug numbers, e.g. "issue #1234", to ensure the pull request is linked to the bug).
+Write a detailed description of what your pull request does, and include links to any relevant bugs ("#1234" is automatically turned into a link - though avoid writing "fixes #1234", since GitHub will auto-close the bug too soon if it sees a string like that).
 Then click "Send pull request."

 Congratulations on submitting your pull request - you've helping make Brackets even better!
 Read about [the pull request review process](https://github.com/adobe/brackets/blob/master/CONTRIBUTING.md#the-code-review-process) for what happens next.